This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Detection of AM Waves”.

 a) waveform with constant frequency, phase and amplitude

 b) waveform for which frequency, amplitude or phase is varied

 c) waveform with high amplitude, low frequency and constant phase

 Explanation: A carrier wave is modulated in terms of amplitude, frequency or phase, with respect to an input signal for conveying information.
 Carrier wave has generally higher frequency than the input signal.

 4. According to Fourier analysis, square wave can be represented as ________

 d) fundamental and sub harmonic sine wave

-Explanation: A square is a non-sinusoidal periodic waveform in which the amplitude alternates between a fixed maximum and minimum value.
-According to fourier analysis, square wave is represented as the limit case of an infinite series of sinusoidal waves.
-A ideal square wave contains only components of odd integer harmonics.
+Explanation: A square wave is a non-sinusoidal periodic waveform with steady frequency, in which the amplitude alternates between a fixed maximum and minimum value.
+According to Fourier analysis, an ideal square wave, with amplitude one, can be represented as an infinite sum of sinusoidal waves.
+An ideal square wave contains only components of odd integer harmonics.

 5. PDM is generated by ________